cloudmesh-community/book/chapters/container/singularity/singularity.md

 ` [test_user@comet-ln3 ~]$ singularity exec /oasis/scratch/comet/test_user/temp_project/singularity/centos7.img /hello_world.sh `

-If all goes well,Â you should see "Hello, World!" in the console output.
+If all goes well,Â you should see *Hello, World!* in the console output.
 You might also see some warnings pertaining to non-existent bind points.
 You can resolve this by adding some additional lines to your definitions file before you build your container.
 We did not do that for this